Automattic/wp-calypso/client/blocks/site/README.md

 Site (JSX)
 ==========

-This component displays a Site item using the data structure provided by sites-list.
+This component displays a Site item using the data structure provided by Redux sites list.
 It's used to display context and to render the picker.

 #### How to use: